-Bioengineering is a broad field.
+Bioengineering (also called Biomedical Engineering) is a broad field.
 As such, the concentration is meant to be an interdisciplinary one, rooted in engineering problem solving and a deep understanding of biology.
 Bioengineering subspecialties include areas such as medical devices, biomechanics, assistive technology, bioinformatics, cell and tissue engineering, neurotechnology, computational biology, drug delivery, medical imaging, and many more.
 The Engineering major with a concentration in Bioengineering (E:Bio) prepares students to approach problems important to biology, medical research, and clinical studies, regardless of the subspecialty they choose to pursue.
+Note that some students interested in Bioengineering will take Bioengineering-relevant courses while pursuing another concentration (i.e. Mechanical Engineering, Computing, or Electrical and Computer Engineering).

-Students wishing to pursue the E:Bio concentration develop a program of study in consultation with bioengineering faculty.
-As Bioengineering encompasses many subspecialties, students will specify the Bioengineering focus area they are interested in on their course plan and choose courses that support their area of study.
+Students wishing to pursue the E:Bio concentration should develop a program of study in consultation with bioengineering faculty.
+As Bioengineering encompasses many subspecialties, students develop a course plan that supports their area of study.
 E:Bio course plans may include classes at Babson, Brandeis, Wellesley, or other institutions.

 Some of the courses that may be included in an E:Bio course plan are listed below.
-Students take at least 4 credits of advanced Math and advanced Biology in addition to 16 or more credits of relevant Bioengineering courses.
+Students must take at least 4 credits of advanced Math and advanced Biology in addition to at least 16 credits of relevant Bioengineering courses.